 - Issuing teacher certificates only to those demonstrating proficiency in academic and professional teaching skills - 2.
-Student-teaching practicum experiences being a part of initial teacher-certification requirements - Teacher preparation assessments be separated by subject area and that persons not passing a section retake only that section, at a prorated cost - Granting provisional certification for pre-service teachers who satisfactorily complete all criteria for certification except a final exit exam - Streamlining the multiple criteria which may include a certification test, grade-point average, student-teaching evaluation, Performance-Based Teacher Evaluation or portfolio, in determining certification - Determining lines of responsibility for the studentteaching program to include the qualifications for supervisors and cooperating teachers - 7.
+Student-teaching practicum experiences being a part of initial teacher-certification requirements - 3.
+Teacher preparation assessments be separated by subject area and that persons not passing a section retake only that section, at a prorated cost - Granting provisional certification for pre-service teachers who satisfactorily complete all criteria for certification except a final exit exam - 5.
+Streamlining the multiple criteria which may include a certification test, grade-point average, student-teaching evaluation, Performance-Based Teacher Evaluation or portfolio, in determining certification - 6.
+Determining lines of responsibility for the studentteaching program to include the qualifications for supervisors and cooperating teachers - 7.
 Financial support for the cooperating teachers - 8.
-College-level instructors having classroom experience that mirrors the level for which they are teaching/ supervising prospective teachers - 9.
-Ten years of certified educational experience should be required before an initial administrator certificate is issued. - 10.
+College-level instructors having classroom experience that mirrors the level for which they are teaching/ supervising prospective teachers - Ten years of certified educational experience should be required before an initial administrator certificate is issued - 10.
 Teacher education standards that stress professional basics - 11.
 Certification programs that include strategies to meet the needs of all students - 12.
-Certification programs providing coursework and training in classroom and behavior management - 13.
-All teacher education programs developing a plan to recruit and prepare substitute teachers - 14.
-Local districts developing a plan for recruiting and retaining substitute teachers - 15.
-Retention of the life teaching certificates - Issuing certificates at broader grade levels with encouragement to complete endorsements in specialty areas - 17.
-The State Board of Education as the sole issuer of teaching certificates - 18.
-The State Board of Education revoking a license to teach for proper cause - 19.
-Background checks of criminal records for prospective
+All teacher education programs developing a plan to recruit and prepare substitute teachers - 13.
+Local districts developing a plan for recruiting and retaining substitute teachers - 14.
+Retention of the life teaching certificates

-- teachers before initial certification and certification renewal - 20.
-Requiring school administrators and school board members to notify proper authorities when a sexual offender of children resigns from a school district - 21.
-Due-process rights in the certificate-revocation process - 22.
-Limits on the cost and scope of assessments for preservice teachers to obtain certification - 23.
-Reinstatement of certification of endorsement for driver education - 24.
+- Issuing certificates at broader grade levels with encouragement to complete endorsements in specialty areas - 16.
+The State Board of Education as the sole issuer of teaching certificates - 17.
+The State Board of Education revoking a license to teach for proper cause - 18.
+Background checks of criminal records for prospective teachers before initial certification and certification renewal - Requiring school administrators and school board members to notify proper authorities when a sexual offender of children resigns from a school district - 20.
+Due-process rights in the certificate-revocation process - 21.
+Limits on the cost and scope of assessments for preservice teachers to obtain certification - 22.
+Reinstatement of certification of endorsement for driver education - 23.
 Innovative strategies to recruit and certificate substitute teachers, provided that applicants complete a robust program that prepares candidates to deliver instruction to students and includes all health and safety screening required of school staff